AdaCore/spark2014/docs/lrm/source/subprograms.rst

      is performed that the evaluation of the selected ``consequence`` evaluates to True; Assertions.Assertion_Error is raised if this check fails.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.1.3 DS If more than one contract_cases are True then Assertions.Assertion_Error is raised.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.1.3 DS If the consequence corresponding to the True contract_case does not evaluate to True then Assertions.Assertion_Error is raised.

 .. _etu-contract_cases-ds: